-HiWAY flow-channel hydraulic fracturing technique significantly increases fracture conductivity while reducing water and proppant consumption.
+The HiWAY flow-channel fracturing technique significantly increases fracture conductivity while reducing water and proppant consumption.
 This means higher short- and long-term production, simpler logistics, and a smaller operational footprint.

-HiWAY fracturing fundamentally changes the way proppant fractures generate conductivity.
-The first technique of its kind, HiWAY fracturing creates open pathways inside the fracture, enabling hydrocarbons to flow through the stable channels rather than the proppant.
+The HiWAY technique fundamentally changes the way proppant fractures generate conductivity.
+The first of its kind, the HiWAY technique creates open pathways inside the fracture, enabling hydrocarbons to flow through the stable channels rather than the proppant.
 This optimizes connectivity between the reservoir and the wellbore—resulting in infinite fracture conductivity.

 Read case study